 Things you must not do

-Duride is used to prevent angina.
-Your doctor will have given you other tablets or a spray to use if you have an attack of
+This medicine is used to prevent angina.
+Your doctor will have given you other medicines

-Do not use Duride to treat any other conditions unless your doctor tells you to.
+Do not take DURIDE to treat any other complaints unless your doctor tells you to.

 Things to be careful of